 She follows with some some mundane observations about size (not too big, not too small), price (not to expensive, not too cheap), containing pockets for phone and reading glasses, and truly my eyes glazed over and I was skimming the rest until I came to the comments:

 I know, progressives are dull and we never have any fun because we're always worrying about poverty and melting ice caps--the people who clear the room at a party.
 And let me say we usually don't give a f**k about handbags and the Cosmo wisdom that goes with purchasing them.
 The real progressive angle on handbags is how many people run their credit cards up trying to afford these $5,000 poor excuses for status symbols.
 Or the physical strain they're putting on women's shoulders and backs.
 Honestly, let's leave glorification of capitalism to Vogue.
-Notice, I don't need any help buying the perfect hemp backpack!
+Notice, I don't need any help buying the perfect hemp backpack!and

 What kind of moron Susie Q is worrying about handbags at a time like this?
 Some trust fund, clueless, child of liberal money.
 This is worthy of a Christian Republican knitting circle news letter!
 This is pathetic.
-If alternet keeps posting this crap I'm ditiching [sic] them.
+If alternet keeps posting this crap I'm ditiching [sic] them.and

 You know what-we deserve Bush.